AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/table-relationships.md

 ### One-to-many

-{:.bs-callout-info}
+>[!NOTE]
+>
-Do you accept guest orders?
+>Do you accept guest orders?
 See [Guest Orders](../data-warehouse-mgr/guest-orders.md) to learn how guest orders can impact your table relationships.

 When tables are linked using a foreign key pointing to a primary key, this setup describes a one-to-many relationship.
 The one side will be the table containing the primary key and the many side will be the table containing the foreign key.